ansis-ai/gethelp/docs/10_odoo/50_website/01_getting_started/03_optimize.md

 # Manage Multi Websites

-ANSIS’s Multi-Websites opens up broad possibilities of diversification and customer segmentation for your business.
+SYNER-CATALYST’s Multi-Websites opens up broad possibilities of diversification and customer segmentation for your business.
 A multiplied audience and boosted revenue are now just a few clicks away!

 Each website can work in a fully independent way, with its theme, branding, domain name, header & footer, pages, languages, products, blog, posts, forum, slides, events, live chat channels, etc. Let’s go for a tour!